 Call Our Florida Defective Product Injury Lawyer

 If you have been injured by a defective product or have lost a loved one as a result of a dangerous product, you have the right to pursue justice and compensation for your losses.
 At Kelley/Uustal, we have the experience, ability, and track record you need to feel confident as you begin your legal journey.
-Contact us today to find out how we can assist you with your personal injury or wrongful death claim.
+Contact our personal injury attorneys in Fort Lauderdale today to find out how we can assist you with your personal injury or wrongful death claim.

 Have you been injured by a dangerous or defective product?
 Contact a Fort Lauderdale personal injury attorney at Kelley/Uustal today for a free and confidential case evaluation.